Skip to main content

 Architecture and System Design

-AI can implement components but struggles with high-level architecture decisions.
-Choosing between microservices vs. monolith, SQL vs. NoSQL, event-driven vs. request-response - these require understanding business context, scale requirements, and team capabilities that AI cannot fully grasp.
+Agents implement components but still need human judgment on high-level architecture.
+Microservices vs. monolith, SQL vs. NoSQL, event-driven vs. request-response - these require business context, scale requirements, and team realities.

 Business Logic and Domain Expertise

-AI can write code that follows patterns, but it cannot understand your specific business domain.
-Edge cases in financial calculations, healthcare regulations, or industry-specific workflows require human judgment.
+An agent follows patterns; it cannot fully own your domain.
+Edge cases in financial calculations, healthcare regulations, or industry workflows require human judgment.

 Security and Vulnerability Assessment